Using FTP via Command Line (CMD) on Windows 11

 Downloading a file:

-To download or retrieve a file from the FTP server, use the get command followed by the filename.
+To get a file from the server, use the get command with the file name.

 ftp> get <file-name>